safing/web/privacy/index.md

 We now run a self-hosted installation of [Plausible Analytics](https://github.com/plausible/analytics) to collect some anonymous usage data for statistical purposes.
 The goal is to track overall trends in our website traffic, it is not to track individual visitors.
 All the data is in aggregate only.
 No personal data is collected.

+### Amendment 0.8. on 16.11.2023

+Clarified Article 5 (services we use) by adding Rapidmail.de there as well, instead of just mentioning it with the Newsletter.

 ## Article 19.
 Contact